rexoctavian/rexoctavian/README.md

-- 👋 Hi, I’m @rexoctavian
+# 👋  Hi, I’m Joseph (@rexoctavian)
-- 👀 I’m interested in quantitative and algorithmic trading, machine learning, deep learning and data science.
+  👀 I’m interested in quantitative and algorithmic trading, machine learning, deep learning and data science. <br>
-- 🌱 I’m currently studying a Masters degree in Computational Finance.
+  🌱 I have a Masters degree in Computational Finance and an Undergraduate degree in Economics. <br>
-- 💞️ I’m looking to collaborate on financial projects that involve quantitative or algorithmic trading.
+  💞️ I’m looking to collaborate on financial projects that involve quantitative/algorithmic trading or risk/price modelling. <br>
-- 📫 Reach me at josephoefranks@icloud.com
+  📫 Reach me at josephoefranks@icloud.com <br>

 <!---
 rexoctavian/rexoctavian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.